JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

 The IDE assists with common issues, like:

-* When declarations are missing
+* Missing declarations
-* The expected declaration contains implementation
+* The expected declaration contains an implementation
-* The signatures of declarations do not match
+* The signatures of declarations don't match
 * Declarations are in different packages

 You can also use the IDE to navigate from expected to actual declarations.
 Select the gutter icon to view actual